 I think everyone in the store has had moments where we feel that we’ve changed someone’s life for the better, whether it’s helping someone get the information or tools they need to have their first orgasm, helping someone pick out products like binders or packers that take them a step closer to their authentic gender expression, seeing couples talk about desires that they may never have mentioned before while they shop…there’s a lot of transformation and growth that happens.
 Even in places that seem like they wouldn’t be ideal settings for education, like the in-store bachelorette parties that we do, I see friends start to talk to each other and ask questions about sex in ways they probably haven’t before, and it reduces stigma and helps people realize that they’re not alone in their experiences.

 We usually don’t make personal product recommendations at the Tool Shed… So, instead of simply listing my top five toys, I asked the staff to each anonymously describe one item that they love, if they wanted to.
-Here’s what they shared:
+Here’s what they shared (Follow the links to check out the products at one of my affiliate shops.):

 - “On my desert island, I would have to have the Lelo Liv.
 It’s strong, silent, and green-friendly.
 It can be used internally and externally.
 It also has multiple speeds and pulses.
 It is a rock star toy!”